Surasia/surasia.github.io/_posts/2024-06-13-Reverse-Engineering-The-G7-Format.md

 <br>

 It seemed to be constantly increasing!
 Constantly increasing by the first integer value we found in fact!
 This pretty much confirms that the first integer value was a `size` and the second was `offset`.
-We could now read each file entry in the file.
-Before that though, I checked the two integer values left.
+We can now read each file entry in the file.

 <br>